basicallydan/danhough.com/_posts/2015-05-23-backbone-composition.markdown

 Thank you to [Alun](https://twitter.com/4lun), [Jon](https://twitter.com/jonfinerty) and [Brendan](https://twitter.com/oh_moore) for giving this a read and providing feedback.

 **EDIT 25/05/2015 @ 20:06BST:** Accidentally left out the `Interface` part of the objects in the composition example.
 Sorry!

+**EDIT 25/05/2015 @ 20:42BST:** Made a note at the top of my mistaken understanding of the difference between mixins and composition.
+D'oh!

 Discuss this on [Hacker News](https://news.ycombinator.com/item?id=9600586) if you like.